 Angular Line and Vertical Line Charts

 Line charts and Vertical Line charts are categorical charts that display continuous data as lines passing through points defined by item values.
-They are useful for rendering trends over time or at equal intervals and for comparing sets of similar data.
+Use Line charts to render trends over time or at equal intervals and compare sets of similar data.

 Binding to Data